Frequently Asked Questions

 We make online dermatology visits available to patients who cannot care for themselves or are not comfortable using technology by enabling a surrogate to assist with virtual care.
 A surrogate is a contact legally authorized to act on behalf of a patient.
 All that is required to support a loved one on the platform is some basic information:

 - the surrogate's electronic signature to attest that the surrogate is legally authorized to act on the patient's behalf.

-You can use your smartphone, tablet, or computer to complete a visit with DermatologistOnCall.
-You do not need to download an app or additional software to your devices to access quality dermatology care online.
+You get care from an online dermatologist using your smartphone, tablet, or computer to complete a visit.
+You do not need to download an app or additional software to your devices to access quality dermatology care.

 Some states require a quick video call prior to your visit.
 You receive a notification if this applies to you when you start your visit and are prompted to download a free video-conferencing app based on your device.